 Accessibility statement for liverpool.ac.uk

 This website is run by the University of Liverpool.
-We want everyone to be able to use this website.
-This statement applies to websites supported by the Digital Communications team, which is most pages published under www.liverpool.ac.uk, news.liverpool.ac.uk, vgm.liverpool.ac.uk and alumni.liv.ac.uk.
+We want everyone to be able to use this website by making sure it is as accessible as possible.
+This statement gives an overview of our commitment to ensuring website accessibility and applies to web pages supported by the Digital Communications team, which covers most pages published at www.liverpool.ac.uk, news.liverpool.ac.uk, vgm.liverpool.ac.uk and alumni.liv.ac.uk.

 There are a mix of templates and systems being used on this site.
 On the majority of our site you should be able to:

-This statement describes what is accessible on our site and what isn’t accessible and how we plan to deal with this.
-It also describes what you can do if you have problems accessing our site.
+This statement describes what is accessible on our site, as well as what isn't accessible, and how we plan to deal with this moving forward.
+It also describes what to do if you have problems accessing our site.

-This statement does not cover websites that are not controlled by the central Digital Communications team such as those run by:
+This statement does not cover pages and sections that are not controlled by the central Digital Communications team, such as those run by:

-We will link to statements for these sites as they are developed.
+We will link to statements for these pages and sections as they are developed.

 Accessibility help